 Multi-effects pedals include an effects loop to connect directly to your amps effects loop.
 This allows the effect unit to sit in the middle of your amps pre and power amp stage.
 If you don’t use distortion pedals, it allows the amps distortion to be placed correctly in the signal chain.

-How to connect a multi-effects pedal to an amp?
+How to connect a multi-effect pedal to an amp?

 You connect your multi-effects pedal by plugging the input of your guitar to the input of the unit.
 The output of the multi-effects pedal is then connected to the input of your amplifier.
 You can then connect your cables to the effects loop from the amp to the multi-effects unit.